micmejia/bible-dump/NKJV/Zechariah/Zech 12.md

 "And I will pour on the house of David and on the inhabitants of Jerusalem the Spirit of grace and supplication; then they will look on Me whom they pierced.
 Yes, they will mourn for Him as one mourns for _his_ only _son,_ and grieve for Him as one grieves for a firstborn.

 ###### 11
-In that day there shall be a great mourning in Jerusalem, like the mourning at Hadad Rimmon in the plain of [^c]Megiddo.
+In that day there shall be a great mourning in Jerusalem, like the mourning at Hadad Rimmon in the plain of Megiddo.

 ###### 12
 And the land shall mourn, every family by itself: the family of the house of David by itself, and their wives by themselves; the family of the house of Nathan by itself, and their wives by themselves;